MystenLabs/walrus-docs/docs/dev-guide/dev-operations.md

 ## Delete

 Stored blobs can be optionally set as deletable by the user that creates them.
-This meta-data is stored in the Sui blob object, and whether a blob is deletable or not is included in certified blob events.
+This metadata is stored in the Sui blob object, and whether a blob is deletable or not is included in certified blob events.
 A deletable blob may be deleted by the owner of the blob object, to reclaim and re-use the storage resource associated with it.